Collective quantum phase slips in multiple nanowire junctions: Collective quantum phase slips in the phase-slip flux qubit

-For a single junction, the phase-slip rate $E_{S}$ used to characterize the coherent quantum phase slips in a phase-slip flux qubit has the following form~\cite{Lau01PRL,MooijHarmans05NJP}:
+We now briefly discuss about a single phase-slip junction in order to highlight the advantages of using multiple phase-slip junctions.
+For a single junction, the phase-slip rate $E_{s}$ characterizing coherent quantum phase slips in a phase-slip flux qubit follows~\cite{Lau01PRL,MooijHarmans05NJP}:

-where $L$ and $\xi $ are the physical length and the coherence length of the superconducting wire, respectively, $T_{c}$ is the critical temperature, $c$ and $d$ are two constants of order unity~\cite{MooijHarmans05NJP}, and $N_{\xi } \equiv R_{q}/R_{\xi }$ is the number of effective conductive channels (or dimensionless conductance), which is defined by the ratio between the resistance quantum $R_{q}\equiv h/4e^{2} $ and the resistance $R_{\xi }$ of a superconducting wire with the length equal to $\xi$.
-In order to increase $E_{S}$, one can raise the factor $e^{-0.3d N_{\xi}}\sqrt{N_{\xi}}/\xi$.
-This requires using an disordered material (i.e., small $N_{\xi}$) for the junction.
+where $\zeta$ and $\xi $ are the physical length and the coherence length of the superconducting wire, respectively, and $T_{c}$ is the critical temperature.
+The constants $c$ and $d$ are of order unity~\cite{MooijHarmans05NJP}.
+Also, $N_{\xi } \equiv R_{q}/R_{\xi }$ is the number of effective conductive channels (or dimensionless conductance) defined by the ratio between the resistance quantum $R_{q}\equiv h/4e^{2} $ and the resistance $R_{\xi }$ of a superconducting wire.
+In order to increase $E_{s}$, one can raise the factor $e^{-0.3d N_{\xi}}\sqrt{N_{\xi}}/\xi$.
+This requires using a disordered material with a small $N_{\xi}$ for the junction.
 However, the increase of the phase-slip rate by raising the disorders in the junction is limited because too many disorders in the material can lead to strong Coulomb interactions and thus destroy the superconductivity~\cite{Finkelstein94PhysB}.
-Alternatively, one can increase the phase-slip rate $E_{S}$ by using a longer junction [see Eq.~(\ref{eq:tunnelingrate})].
-However, this is also limited because the quantum fluctuations needed for the emergence of the phase slips become weakened and even disappeared as the junction becomes significantly longer.
-For example, the length of the junction can only be as long as $L\sim 200$ nm for a $\ce{MoGe}$ nanowire~\cite{Lau01PRL,Bezryadin08JPCM}.
+Alternatively, one can increase the phase-slip rate $E_{s}$ by using a longer junction [see Eq.~(\ref{eq:tunnelingrate})].
+However, the enhancement is also limited because the quantum fluctuations needed for the emergence of the phase slips become weakened and can even disappear as the junction becomes long.
+For example, the length of the junction can only be as long as $\zeta\sim 200$ nm for a $\ce{MoGe}$ nanowire~\cite{Lau01PRL,Bezryadin08JPCM}.